-Sandhamn Journey Photos and Text by Rachel Miletti – a Teen’s View
+Sandhamn Journey Photos and Text by Rachel Miletti

-Just to introduce myself, my name is Rachel Miletti and I am here in Stockholm with my mother who is developing the curriculum for Think Global School.
-Besides the fact that I wish I was two years younger so I could attend a school like Think Global, I am really impressed with the way students are going to learn.
-I am reminded a bit of my own experience growing up overseas and attending three different international schools and meeting students from around the globe.
-So, while I cannot attend, I did get this amazing opportunity to be here in Stockholm and participate in the various activities my mother is researching for the school.
+Just to introduce myself, my name is Rachel Miletti, and I am here in Stockholm with my mother, who is developing the curriculum for Think Global School.
+Besides the fact that I wish I were two years younger so I could attend a school like THINK Global, I am really impressed with the way students are going to learn.
+I am reminded a bit of my experience growing up overseas, attending three different international schools, and meeting students from around the globe.
+So, while I cannot attend, I did get this fantastic opportunity to be here in Stockholm and participate in the various activities my mother is researching for the school.
 I am a kind of guinea pig, trying everything out and giving a teen’s perspective on the experiences.

 In contrast to the colorful burst of the flowers, the hour-long boat ride to Sandhamn was through endless sheets of ice, which was fascinating to watch as the boat broke through it., shattering the ice into a million different pieces.
-It was strangely calming and disquietening at the same time to watch this from the warmth inside the cabin or the more blustery outdoors.
+It was strangely calming and disquieting at the same time to watch this from the warmth inside the cabin or the more blustery outdoors.

 As the boat stopped on several islands along the archipelago, I saw each island’s distinctiveness and learned that each has its unique character.

 With only 100 inhabitants in Sandhamn, the town’s people seemed to be very close, which was a pleasant contrast to large cities where most people are distant, rushed, and very preoccupied with their daily activities, which is typical of any city.
 For this reason, I enjoyed visiting this small town for its closeness, simple beauty, and secluded feeling.
 It’s a place I often wish I had when I feel the need to escape and release stress.